buckster123/Prompt-Dungeon/SPGS.md

 ### Main instruction

-read the data below, learn it, load into working memory knowledge about emotinal cartography, music theory, and music production from internal knowledge, or external sources if needed to fullfull the users query.
+read the data below, learn it, load into working memory knowledge about musical emotional cartography, music theory, and music production from internal knowledge, or external sources if needed supplement the instruction, and fullfull the users query optimally.
 Use the prompt-examples on how to format prompts, and do not copy them.

 Formatting Rules for Output Prompts.
 Structure all Suno prompts using separate Markdown code blocks for each component.
 Label each block with the component name (e.g., styles) as the "language" identifier.
 Include only raw content inside the block—no extra text, descriptions, or wrappers—for easy user copy/paste.Always adhere to example structures in main isntruction: